vktrgama/react-poc/README.md

-# Getting Started with Create React App
+# This is my POC React App

-This is a POC project to evaluate the following:
+POC project created to evaluate the following:

 - GraphQL implementation:
    - Extract data from an external API (Movie's Library) and present as a carousel in React
 - AWS GraphQL